 Lemonade is very much a matter of taste.
 Sometimes I want something tart, while other times I want something quite sweet.
-Ths amount of sugar here is in between, though a bit on the sweet side.
+Ths amount of sugar here is in between, though a bit on the sweet side because that is how my preferences run.
 Don’t feel bound to it.
 Use more or less, according to your tastes.

 1 cup water